carlosror/upr-admisiones/README.md

 https://carlosgg.shinyapps.io/admisiones-upr/

 ## Motivation
-Given that the vast majority of Puertorrican high school graduates that pursue a higher education do so in the University of Puerto Rico (UPR) system, I thought it would be nice for a potential applicant to get an idea of what it would take for her to get admitted to a given campus, in terms of GPA and IGS.
+Given that the vast majority of Puerto Rican high school graduates that pursue a higher education do so in the University of Puerto Rico (UPR) system, I thought it would be nice for a potential applicant to get an idea of what it would take for her to get admitted to a given campus, in terms of GPA and IGS.
 The target audience is a student in the ninth or tenth grade that wants to starts shaping her plans for the not-too-distant future.